Marketing and artificial intelligence: Marketing analysis

 Neural networks provide a useful alternative to traditional statistical models due to their reliability, time-saving characteristics and ability to recognize patterns from incomplete or noisy data.
 Examples of marketing analysis systems includes the Target Marketing System developed by Churchull Systems for Veratex Corporation.
 This support system scans a market database to identify dormant customers allowing management to make decisions regarding which key customers to target.

 When performing marketing analysis, neural networks can assist in the gathering and processing of information ranging from consumer demographics and credit history to the purchase patterns of consumers.

 AI is allowing organizations to “deliver an ad experience that is more personalized for each user, shapes the customer journey, influences purchasing decisions, and builds brand loyalty” (“How”).
 AI technology allows marketers to separate their consumers into distinct personas and understand what motivates their consumers.
 Here they can then focus on the specific needs of their audience and create a long-lasting relationship with the brand (Kushmaro).
 Ultimately brands want to create that loyalty with a consumer, and AI will allow them to better achieve this.
 “Pini Yakuel, founder and CEO of Optimove.
 “By analyzing customers based on their movement among segments over time, we can achieve dynamic micro-segmentation and predict future behavior in a very accurate fashion’” (Kushmaro).
 Being able to predict future behaviors of consumers is very important.
 This way marketers can specifically market to consumers based on their current behaviors and the predictions of their future behaviors.
 This will allow for a loyal relationship between the consumer and the brand and will ultimately help businesses.

-Application of artificial intelligence to marketing decision making
+Application of AI to marketing decision making

 Marketing is a complex field of decision making which involves a large degree of both judgment and intuition on behalf of the marketer.
 The enormous increase in complexity that the individual decision-maker faces renders the decision-making process almost an impossible task.
 The marketing decision engine can help distill the noise.
 The generation of more efficient management procedures have been recognized as a necessity.
-The application of Artificial intelligence to decision making through a Decision Support System has the ability to aid the decision-maker in dealing with uncertainty in decision problems.
+The application of Artificial intelligence to decision making through a decision support system has the ability to aid the decision-maker in dealing with uncertainty in decision problems.
 Artificial intelligence techniques are increasingly extending decision support through analyzing trends; providing forecasts; reducing information overload; enabling communication required for collaborative decisions, and allowing for up-to-date information.